You must apply in Person if:

 - One photograph, 2×2 inches (5×5 cm) taken within the last 6 months.
 The picture must be in color and should show the full frontal view on a plain white background.
 For more information on photo requirements, as well as a photo wizard which can show you how to take your own photos, click here.
 Please note that photo booths in Iceland have a “passport photo” option that is too small for U.S. Passports.
 Please follow the instructions above

 - Original U.S. birth certificate.
 For individuals born outside the United States, a Consular Report of Birth Abroad is required.

 - Most recently issued passport (if applicable).
 If your most recent passport is unavailable due to loss, theft, or damage, form DS 64 – Statement Regarding a Lost or Stolen Passport – must be completed and submitted with the application.

-- When applying on behalf of a minor child, each parent must present a valid id (passport, driver’s license, etc).
+- When applying on behalf of a minor child, each parent must present a physical valid id (passport, driver’s license, etc).
 Electric ID´s are not accepted.

 - Fee: $135 for minors (age 15 and younger); $165 for all other applicants.
 Fees are payable in U.S. dollars or the Icelandic kronur equivalent.
 The Embassy accepts cash and credit card payments only.
 We are unable to accept payment by debit card or personal check.
 We do not accept payment by smartphones or smartwatches.